cthing/meazure/README.md

     - Migrated codesbase to C++17
     - Reorganized source code into subfolders
     - Increased unit test coverage
-    - Uses precompiled headers to greatly reduce build time
+    - Use precompiled headers to greatly reduce build time
+    - Use namespaces for static utility classes
-    - Refactoring, renaming, and migration of class functionality for testability and clarity
+    - Refactoring, renaming, and reorganizing of class functionality for testability and clarity

 ### Changes 3.0.1 to 3.0.2